Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Variance Reduction using CUPED

 \subsection{CUPED for One-Sided Triggering}

-We now consider the one-sided triggering case where triggering status is only observed in the treatment group.
-This occurs, for instance, when a subject has to opt-in to receive an intervention.
-Among subjects assigned to treatment, those who opt-in are $T1$ and those who do not opt-in are $T0$.
-Subjects assigned to control are not given the choice to opt-in, so we cannot distinguish whether a control subject is $C1$ or $C0$.
-However, we still assert that there is no treatment effect for the trigger-complement group.
+To apply CUPED on experiments with one-sided triggering, we search for constraints in the data generating process that can be used to construct mean-zero augmentations.
+We exploit a key assertion that there is no treatment effect for the trigger-complement group, e.g., the intervention has no effect on the $T0$ and $C0$ subjects who would never opt-in regardless of whether we give them the choice to opt-in.
 This means that if we can transform the entire control group $C (C0 + C1)$ to make it comparable to $T0$ in terms of the outcome $Y$ distribution, then we can use the difference in outcomes between $T0$ and transformed $C$ for mean-zero augmentation.
 And since $T0$ and $C$ are random samples from the full experimental population, we can guarantee correlation between this augmentation term and $\dd{Y}$, thereby obtaining a more precise ITT estimate, following Eq~(\ref{eq:cuped2}).

-To make $T0$ and $C$ comparable, we leverage matching and covariate balancing techniques from the causal inference literature~\cite{Imbens:2015,rosenbaum1983central}.
-The trick is to properly re-weight subjects in $C$ by their probability of being among $C0$.
-Under randomization, the triggering rate in the treatment and control groups are the same in expectation, so we can use the treatment group to fit a triggering probability model~\cite{jo_stuart2009,ding2017principal, feller2017}, and apply this model to $C$ to estimate each control subject's probability of belonging to $C0$.
-Formally, given a set of pre-assignment covariates $\bX$, let $w_i = P(S_i=1|\bX_i)$ be the triggering probability for subject $i$, and define the augmentation term
+To make $T0$ and $C$ comparable, we leverage matching and covariate balancing techniques from the causal inference literature~\cite{Imbens:2015,rosenbaum1983central,chattopandhyay2022}.
+The trick is to properly reweight subjects in $C$ by their probability of being among $C0$.
+Under randomization, the triggering rates in the treatment and control groups are equal in expectation, so we can use the treatment group to fit a triggering probability model~\cite{jo_stuart2009,ding2017principal,feller2017}, and apply this model to $C$ to estimate each control subject's probability of belonging to $C0$.
+Given a set of weights $w_i$ for each data point in the control group $C$, we can define the augmentation term